astronomer/docs/learn/airflow-variables.md

 ## Best practices for storing information in Airflow

-[Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html#variables) store key-value pairs or short JSON objects that need to be accessible in your whole Airflow instance.
+[Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/variables.html#variables) store key-value pairs or short JSON objects that need to be accessible in your whole Airflow instance.
 They are are Airflow’s runtime configuration concept and defined using the [`airflow.model.variable`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/variable/index.html#module-airflow.models.variable) object.

-There are some best practices to keep in mind when using Airflow variables:
+There are some best practices to keep in mind when using Airflow Variables:

-- Airflow variables should be used for information that is runtime dependent but doesn't change too frequently.
+- Airflow Variables should be used for information that is runtime dependent but doesn't change too frequently.
-- You should avoid using Airflow variables outside of tasks in top-level DAG code, as they will create a connection to the Airflow metastore every time the DAG is parsed, which can lead to performance issues.
+- You should avoid using Airflow Variables outside of tasks in top-level DAG code, as they will create a connection to the Airflow metastore every time the DAG is parsed, which can lead to performance issues.
 See [DAG writing best practices in Apache Airflow](dag-best-practices.md#avoid-top-level-code-in-your-dag-file).
-- If you do use Airflow variables in top-level DAG code, use the [Jinja template](templating.md) syntax so that your variables are only rendered when a task executes.
+- If you do use Airflow Variables in top-level DAG code, use the [Jinja template](templating.md) syntax so that your Variables are only rendered when a task executes.
-- Airflow variables are encrypted with [Fernet](https://github.com/fernet/spec/) when they are written to the Airflow metastore.
-To mask Airflow variables in the UI and logs, include a substring indicating a sensitive value in your Airflow variable name.
+- Airflow Variables are encrypted with [Fernet](https://github.com/fernet/spec/) when they are written to the Airflow metastore.
+To mask Airflow Variables in the UI and logs, include a substring indicating a sensitive value in your Airflow Variable name.
 See [Hiding sensitive information](#hiding-sensitive-information).

 See the Airflow documentation for examples of code showing [good and bad practices for accessing Airflow Variables in a DAG](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#airflow-variables).

-Aside from Airflow variables, there are other ways of storing information in Airflow.
+Aside from Airflow Variables, there are other ways of storing information in Airflow.
 The ideal option often depends on what type of information you are storing and where and how you want to access it:

 - Environment variables store small pieces of information that are available to the whole Airflow environment.
 There is no direct way to see environment variables in the Airflow UI but they can be accessed using `os.getenv("MY_ENV_VAR")` inside of Airflow DAGs and tasks.
 Environment variables are very versatile, as they can be used to both store arbitrary information and [configure Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html).
 One advantage of using environment variables is that you can include their creation in your CI/CD process.
 They are also often used to store credentials for local development.
-- [Params](airflow-params.md) can be used to store variables that are specific to a DAG or DAG run.
+- [Params](airflow-params.md) can be used to store information specific to a DAG or DAG run.
 You can define defaults for params at the DAG or task level and override them at runtime.
 Params are not encrypted and should not be used to store secrets.
 - [XComs](airflow-passing-data-between-tasks.md) can be used to pass small pieces of information between Airflow tasks.
 Use XComs when the information is likely to change with each DAG run and mostly needs to be accessed by individual tasks in or outside of the DAG from within which the XCom is created.
 Default XComs are not encrypted and should not be used to store secrets.

-## Create an Airflow variable
+## Create an Airflow Variable

-There are several ways to create Airflow variables:
+There are several ways to create Airflow Variables:

 - Using the Airflow UI
 - Using the Airflow CLI.
 - Using an environment variable.
 - Programmatically from within an Airflow task.

 To create an Airflow Variable in the UI, click on the **Admin** tab and select **Variables**.
-Then click on the **+** button and enter a key, value and an optional description for your variable.
+Then click on the **+** button and enter a key, value and an optional description for your Variable.
 You also have the option to **Import Variables** from a file.

 ![UI](/img/guides/airflow-variables_UI.png)

-The Airflow CLI contains options to set, get and delete [Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#variables).
-To create a variable via the CLI use the following command:
+The Airflow CLI contains options to set, get and delete [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#variables).
+To create a Variable via the CLI use the following command:

 <Tabs
     defaultValue="astro"